 Has There Been Any Unusual Weather on Inauguration Day?

-Bad weather has not only disrupted several inaugurations, it was responsible for the deaths of one President and one First Lady.
+Bad weather has not only disrupted several inaugurations but also been responsible for the deaths of one president and one First Lady.

 - Bad weather and bad roads delayed Washington’s first inauguration until April 30, 1789.

-- In 1841, Harrison gave the longest inaugural speech in history (1 hour, 45 minutes) outdoors in freezing weather, developed pneumonia, and died one month later.
+- As stated above, in 1841, Harrison gave the longest inaugural speech in history (1 hour, 45 minutes) outdoors in freezing weather, developed pneumonia, and died one month later.

 - In 1853, at the snowy inauguration of President Pierce, outgoing First Lady Abigail Fillmore also caught a cold that led to pneumonia and death a few weeks later.